D-E-F-E-A-T/shape-exercise-cpp/README.md

 <h1>Shape Exercise in C++</h1>
 This exercise is intended to reinforce OOP principles such as inheritance, interfaces, virtual/abstract classes.

+<h2>Tools</h2>
-It is a Visual Studio C++ console application project.
+This is a Visual Studio C++ console application project.
+Make sure that Visual Studio 2017 is installed on your machine (https://visualstudio.microsoft.com/downloads/).
+The Community Edition is sufficient.

+<h2>Contact</h2>
 Contact inquiries@orchidwarestudios for a solution to this exercise.